Phi Mu Alpha Sinfonia: Title IX and coed membership

 Title IX of the Education Amendments of 1972, enacted on June 23, 1972, prohibits discrimination based on gender in educational programs receiving federal funding.
 This prohibition extends to professional societies for students enrolled at universities that receive federal funds for student financial aid or other programs.
 However, social organizations, such as social fraternities and sororities, are specifically exempted.
-Phi Mu Alpha's initial response to Title IX was to allow chapters, beginning in 1976, to initiate women on a case-by-case basis as universities began questioning Phi Mu Alpha's single sex membership policy.
-In 1983, the fraternity successfully petitioned for an exemption from Title IX from the U.S. Department of Education on the basis of its historical existence as a social organization, but some members felt that the fraternity should continue as a professional organization and fully embrace a coed membership policy.
+Phi Mu Alpha's initial response to Title IX was to allow chapters, beginning in 1976, to initiate women on a case-by-case basis as universities began questioning Phi Mu Alpha's single-sex membership policy.
+In 1983, the fraternity successfully petitioned for an exemption from Title IX from the U.S. Department of Education based on its historical existence as a social organization, but some members felt that the fraternity should continue as a professional organization and fully embrace a coed membership policy.
 The issue came to a head at the 45th National Convention in 1985 when the fraternity's National Assembly voted to restore Phi Mu Alpha to its original status as a male-only social fraternity.
 Despite this action, the fraternity did not change its statement of purpose (now known as the Object) to reflect the change in status until 2003, and it remained a member of the Professional Fraternity Association until 2007.

 Into the 21st century

 Since its centennial in 1998, Phi Mu Alpha has re-embraced the vision of its founders as an organization devoted primarily to the character development of its members.
-The aim of the fraternity is to build "musicianly men" into "manly musicians" who will go out into the world and advance the cause of music in their individual fields of influence, whether that be as music professionals, through other professions, or through philanthropy and advocacy in support of the musical arts.
+The fraternity aims to build "musicianly men" into "manly musicians" who will go out into the world and advance the cause of music in their fields of influence, whether that be as music professionals, through other professions, or through philanthropy and advocacy in support of the musical arts.
 The number of collegiate members and active chapters has steadily grown since 2000.